WV Real Estate Taxes on Minerals

 Mineral Appraisal Calculator

 Mineral interests in WV are taxed the same as your home.
-You will pay 60% of the appraised value on the minerals at the levy rate for your county.
-The value of these minerals in based on WV Code procedures and is the same for all counties in WV.
+You will pay 60% of the appraised value of the minerals at the levy rate for your county.
+The value of these minerals is based on WV Code procedures and is the same for all counties in WV.
 They all use the same formula methodology.

-Once gas is being produced, the assessed value for both the working interest and royalty interest will increase, sometimes substantially, because the assessment is then based upon the amount of income generated to the producer, and the amount of royalties paid to the property owner.
-This income information is supplied to the West Virginia State Tax Department by operator of the well.
-The State Tax Department, not the Assessor's Office, uses this income information to determine the assessed value.
+Once gas is being produced, the appraised value for both the working interest and royalty interest will increase, sometimes substantially, because the assessment is then based upon the amount of income generated to the producer and the amount of royalties paid to the property owner.
+This income information is supplied to the West Virginia Tax Division by the operator of the well.
+The Tax Division, not the Assessor's Office, uses this income information to determine the appraisal value.

 Important Things to Know about your WV Mineral Real Estate Taxes